William-Luo-0/Food-Hub/README.md

 - Animations created from CSS and Javascript appear in many areas such as the homepage login banner, buttons, and forms.
 - Maps for the restaurant and wholesaler pages were added with the Google Maps API and Geocoder to convert addresses into latitude and longitude.
+(API key has been removed by me (William Luo)
 - Session variables are used to personalize pages to specific user types.